LarsThe18Th/Small-Projects/README.md

 Here you can find the following small projects

 - MSX
-  - ASM Small Assembler Programms
+  - ASM Small Assembler MSX Projects
-  - IPS Patcher to Fix bugs in games
+  - IPS Patches to Fix bugs in some games

 - PC
-  - ASM a splashscreen in ASM for MS-DOS
+  - ASM A splashscreen in Assembler for MS-DOS
   - WINDOWS Some Password Generators for Windows